quorten/EddyWebViewer/libs/cjs/README.md

 website.

 GNU Make Makefile rules for the JavaScript bundling build steps are available in the `cjs.mak` Makefile fragments.
-The following is a simple example Makefile that includes `cjs.mak` for building a bundled
+Note, however, that the modifications required to get the makefile rules working on non-GNU makes are relatively simple, abeit yielding less overall convenience.
+The following is a simple example Makefile that includes `cjs.mak` for building a bundled JavaScript:
-JavaScript:

 ~~~
 CPP = cpp # The C preprocessor command to use